pocketpy/pocketpy/docs/gsoc2026/guide.md

 After you get a positive reply from us, you need to complete 1~2 pull requests to pocketpy's repository on GitHub.
 This is mandatory as it demonstrates your coding skills and commitment to the project.
+We will provide you a few good first issues to work on.

 ### Step 3